The broad scope of UC research

-Participation in research is a critical element in graduate education, and graduate student researchers make up a significant portion of the research workforce.
-In FY 2012-13, of UC's 50,000 graduate students, more than 14,000 were employed at least part-time as paid research assistants.
-UC also provides postdoctoral training to more than 6,100 scholars, who make significant contributions to the research enterprise.
+Participation in research defines graduate education, and graduate student researchers make up a significant portion of the research workforce.
+In 2014–15, of UC’s 52,500 graduate students, about 15,800 were employed as paid research assistants.
+UC also trains about 6,200 postdoctoral scholars.

 Research results — spurring the economy